How to choose the best postdoc position - title

 Do you really want to go abroad?

-Working abroad increases your stress resistance, improves your ability to solve problems and to improvise and may broaden your international network.
+Working abroad increases your stress resistance, improves your ability to solve problems, and may broaden your international network.

-There are many prestigious universities which explicitly demand international mobility from their young professors and do *not* select candidates without international research experiences.
+Many prestigious universities explicitly demand international mobility from their young professors and do *not* select candidates without international research experiences.

-However, working abroad comes with a price: there are several unpleasant side-effects of international mobility which nobody ever talks about such as feeling lost & lonely, losing touch with your old friends & circles and paying too much money – read more here: 9 reasons not to go abroad – and how to handle them!
+However, working abroad comes with a price: there are several unpleasant side-effects of international mobility that nobody ever talks about, such as feeling lost and lonely, losing touch with your old friends and circles, and paying too much money.

-Thus, make sure that you are aware of the advantages and disadvantages of going abroad and how to handle them.
+Thus, make sure you know the advantages and disadvantages of going abroad and how to handle them.

 Long-distance relationship or moving together?

-If both have a position, the two partners may experience substantial differences in the quality of their work, their supervision, the colleagues and the working environment as well as the ease to integrate.
+If both have a position, the two partners may experience substantial differences in the quality of their work, their supervision, their colleagues, and the working environment, as well as the ease of integration.

-In addition, it may be rather difficult to meet new people as a couple because it is psychologically more difficult to start a conversation with a couple.
-It is also obvious that you are not available as a potential erotic partner.
+In addition, it may be rather tricky to meet new people as a couple because it is psychologically more difficult to start a conversation with a couple.
+It is also apparent that you are not available as a potential erotic partner.

 Joint postdoc with your partner?

-Going abroad for a postdoc together has many advantages.
-You avoid the inevitable problems of a long-term relationship, you can cope better with loneliness, being homesick and possible discrimination as a foreigner.
+Going abroad together for a postdoc position has many advantages.
+You avoid the inevitable problems of a long-term relationship.
+You can cope better with loneliness, being homesick, and possible discrimination as a foreigner.
 You share many experiences and challenges which may strengthen your relationship.

-However, it may also lead to unpleasant competitive situations depending on the type of relationship you have.
-Working in different labs may be better to develop an independent career but comes with the risk that one partner experiences better working conditions, better salary or better output.
+However, it may also lead to unpleasant competitive situations depending on your relationship type.
+Working in different labs may be better for developing an independent career, but it comes with the risk that one partner experiences better working conditions, salary, or output.

 Which impact factors and how many papers do you want?

-For professorship positions your publication list must be excellent, for industry positions your technical and transferable skills may be more important.
-To learn more on how to develop a clever publication strategy read more here: What is the best publication strategy in science?
+For professorship positions, your publication list must be excellent.
+For industry positions, your technical and transferable skills may be more critical.
+To learn more about developing a clever publication strategy, read more here: What is the best scientific publication strategy?

 Read more here: The most intelligent strategy to get hired in science.